 Findings that involve freeze seals that are installed in systems connected to the RCS where failure could lead to a loss of inventory are not covered by these worksheets and go directly to Headquarters for Phase 3 analysis.

 Findings that involve containment closure are assessed using IMC 0609 Appendix H “Containment Integrity Significance Determination Process”.

+It has been identified that it’s possible for operator dominated sequences to have HEP values that are below levels recommended in the Risk Assessment of Operational Events (RASP) manuals Volumes 1 and 4 when following this procedure.
+Analysts should be cognizant of this potential and pay closer attention to operator action dominated sequences.
+If an analyst feels that this procedure is not adequately capturing the risk, they may depart from this procedure and perform a Phase 3 detailed risk assessment.

 0609G Att 2-03 ABBREVIATIONS AND DEFINITIONS